 A lot of Rare Ware's early games for the ZX Spectrum and Commodore 64.
 Jetpac, Tranz Am, Atic Atac, Sabre Wulf, Underwurlde, Blackwyche and Dragon Skulle, oh my.

-A rather confusing variation is Karnaaj Rally.
+Jaleco's Karnaaj Rally is a rather confusing variation.
 After a quick analyzation you've probably come to the realization that it's "Carnage Rally".
 It seems they changed "C" to "K", which is common ever since Mortal Kombat.
 They added an extra "A" and changed the last two letters to "J".

 For April Fools' Day, they make an intro for HSR Xeriouxly Forxe.
 Homestar... er, "H. Star" pronounces this with each X as a "KS" sound, rexulting in him getting xcolded by "S. Bad," who replaxes all hix xibilant conxonantx with pronounxed X's.

 Khaos Komix.
 It fit the original comic a bit better than the current incarnation.